Skip to content

 1. Navigate to the CITE Roles tab.

-2. Select the desired role to be deleted and click on the Trash Can icon next to the role.
+2. Select the role you want to delete and click the Trash Can icon next to the role.

 Filter Roles by Team